What is CIF ?

 When should CIF be used?

-CIF should only be used for non-containerized ocean freight, with any other mode of transport, the Incoterm CIP would apply.
+CIF should only be used for non-containerized ocean freight.
+With other modes of transport, the CIP Incoterms would apply.